celluloid/floss/README.md

 end
 ```

 To increase reliability of your counter, you decide to distribute it across multiple machines.
-This is where `raft`
+This is where `floss`
 comes into play.
 To simplify this demonstration, we're going to start multiple nodes in the same process.

 ```ruby